The Bankrate promise

 7. Do you want a rewards checking account?

 Do you use your debit card a lot?
-A checking account that rewards certain activities might be the best fit for you.
+A checking account that rewards certain banking behaviors might be the best fit for you.

 Some banks offer an interest-rate bonus for maintaining a higher balance, using a debit card frequently, setting up direct deposit or other services.
-For example, at challenger bank Current, using your debit card at select merchants earns you points that can be redeemed for cash.
-Discover’s Cashback Debit account gives you cash back on eligible purchases.
+For example, at fintech Current, using your debit card at select merchants earns you points that can be redeemed for cash.
+Axos Bank, an online bank, has a CashBack Checking account that earns you 1 percent cash back if you maintain a minimum $1,500 balance and sign for purchases using your debit card.

-But if you don’t use services that will earn rewards, steer clear of rewards accounts and look for a standard checking account that’s free or has a low monthly maintenance fee.
-Then you could earn extra interest by opening a CD account.
+If you don’t use services that will earn rewards, steer clear of rewards accounts and look for a standard checking account that’s free or has a low monthly maintenance fee.
+If you don’t earn interest with your checking, consider opening a CD account to grow your cash.

-It’s smart to shop around and compare checking accounts from different banks and credit unions before you choose one to open.
+It’s smart to shop around and compare checking accounts from different banks and credit unions before you choose one.

 There are many checking account options.
-Bankrate’s bank reviews can help you make the right choice.
+Bankrate’s bank reviews can help you make a good choice for your needs.